A comparison of three ways to measure time-dependent densities with quantum simulators: Results and discussion

 This can be compared with \eqref{eq:5} in the case that $d=0$.

-The results of Bayesian inference are shown in \figref{fig:bdens}.
+The results of Bayesian inference are shown in \figref{comp}(c)(f).
 Bayesian inference has good performance within a wide range of the time domain except at the boundary of the estimate domain e.g. when the density is one or zero.
 This is based on numerical evidence since the majority of the points at or near the boundary of the estimation domain needed to be discarded when cleaning the data as discussed below.

 Unlike harmonic inversion, $\tau$ in the phase estimation circuit is not required to be evenly spaced.
-Another advantage of Bayesian inference is that we do not need to know the exact form of the function to be estimated a priori.
+Another advantage of Bayesian inference is that we do not need to know the exact form of the function to be estimated \emph{a priori}.
 Bayesian inference could also be applied to estimate more general parameters.

 \emph{Comparison}